 In Poland, pursuant to Art.
 144 of the Water Law Act, the marine strategy constitutes the following set of activities:

-The National Sea Water Protection Program is a program document that defines a set of actions necessary to achieve or maintain good environmental status (GES).
+The National Marine Water Protection Program is a program document that defines a set of actions necessary to achieve or maintain good environmental status (GES).

 As part of the work on aPOWM, the results of the update of the preliminary assessment of the environmental status of marine waters will be taken into account, along with the update of the set of properties typical for good environmental status of marine waters developed by the Chief Inspectorate for Environmental Protection and the update of the set of environmental objectives for marine waters prepared by the PGW WP KZGW.